a-kadlec/fbcm-landaumpv/README.md

 <summary>Details of the config keys</summary>

 * board_number: (integer) the board number of the currently analyzed board
-* output_dir: (string) the directory where the output plots and files should be created
+* output_dir: (string) the directory where the output plots and files should be created.
+If the path does not already exist, the code will attempt to create it
 * measurement: (string) a descriptive name for the measurement that will be concated to the board number in file names.
 Should reflect the conditions of the used calibration, for example "CBm14_WS_IRRAD_GRD_20"

 * calibration_data: (string) the path to the npz pickle file of the lab calibration.
 If the board has two ASICs, then put the calibration file for the RIGHT asic here.